 Notes

 • What kind of sun-dried tomatoes?
 This dip works well with nearly any kind of sun-dried tomatoes you find or have on hand: whole or julienned, dry or oil-packed.
 If using julienned tomatoes, suggest starting with 2-3 tablespoons, then tasting the dip and adding more if desired.
-If using oil-packed tomatoes, be very sure to taste the dip before adding more than the first 1/3 cup of olive oil.

 • Storage.
 Dip keeps well in the fridge for 3-4 days.
 Store in an airtight container with a thin coating of olive oil on top of the dip; this seals in the good flavors and locks out the rest!